30+ years of experience

 Can I ask for a second opinion before deciding?

-Yes — in fact, we recommend it.
+Yes, in fact we recommend it.
 Many patients come to us with an existing diagnosis to explore surgical options that had not been offered.
 You can request a second opinion from the team with no commitment.

 Need to speak with a specialist?